abdusoft-uz/public-livekit-ui-example/CONTRIBUTING.md

 ---

-**Thank you for contributing to the bitHuman LiveKit UI Example!** 🙏
+**Thank you for contributing to the Abdusoft uz LiveKit UI Example!** 🙏

 Your contributions help make real-time AI agent interfaces better for everyone.